Thatipramod/codealpha_tasks/CodeAlpha_sales_prediction/README.md

 A Machine Learning based **Sales Prediction System** built using **Python, Pandas, NumPy, Scikit-learn, Matplotlib, Seaborn and Streamlit**.

-The application predicts product sales based on advertising expenditure across **TV, Radio and Newspaper** channels.
-It also provides interactive data analysis, model comparison, prediction analysis and feature-importance insights.
+The system predicts sales based on advertising expenditure across **TV, Radio and Newspaper** channels.
+It also provides model comparison, prediction analysis and feature-importance insights.

----

 ## 🚀 Live Demo